annayqho/TheCannon/_sources/getting_started.txt

 or at higher SNR).
 The procedure is roughly:

-1. Get your dataset into the right format which may involved normalizing the spectra (described below)
+1. Get your dataset into the right format, which may involve normalizing the spectra (see below)
-2. Use the reference set to train a spectral model
+2. Use the reference set to train a spectral model (*training step*)
+3. To make sure that the model is sensible, perform a leave-n-out cross-validation
-3. Apply that model to all the other spectra in the dataset in order to infer their corresponding labels
+4. Once you feel comfortable with the model, use it to infer labels from all the other spectra in the dataset (*test step*)

 The most difficult part of using *The Cannon* (by far) is Step 1: getting your data into the right format.